-During this reporting period there were no unscheduled events on the baseline constellation.
-This gives a continuity figure of 100% in this period, which meets the requirement of 99.98% in this period.
+During this reporting period there was one unscheduled event but it was not on the baseline constellation.
+Therefore this gives a continuity figure of 100% in this period, which meets the requirement of 99.98% in this period.

 3.5.
 SPS SIS AVAILABILITY